SpectoLabs/hoverfly/docs/pages/reference/hoverfly/request_matchers.rst

-.. request_matchers:
+.. _request_matchers:

 Request matchers
 ================

 A Request Matcher is used to define the desired value for a specific request field when matching against incoming requests.
-Given a matcher value and provided string to match when matching, each matcher will transform the values and compare differently.
+Given a **matcher value** and **string to match**, each matcher will transform and compare the values in a different way.

-|
-.. todo:: Check examples and name them... maybe

 Exact matcher
 -------------
-This request matcher will match on the equality of the matcher value and the string to match.
+Evaluates the equality of the matcher value and the string to match.
 There are no transformations.
-This is the default request matcher used when capturing with Hoverfly.
+This is the default Request Matcher type which is set by Hoverfly when requests and responses are captured.

 Example
 """""""